thollem/socioregister/README.md

 DB Initialization

-Db initialization is a tricky thing but an importanty feature when changing to different environments.
-Next read what I know about it very much by trail and error.
+Db initialization is a tricky thing but an importanty feature when changing frequently to different environments.
+Next read what I know about it which a learned very much by trail and error:

+	1) each different DB-type, H2, Postgres etc, have their own query dialects.
+At the src/main/resources you`ll find schemas of MySQL.

+	2) See to it that all model/ entity classes have the correct hibernate/jpa annotations concerning each table and their relations: very important!

+	3) Write the insert-data into a data.sql file at src/main/resources, using the correct query langauge for each dialect;

+	4) Use the following properties for initialization (see application(-prod/dev/test).properties or ):
+		-spring.jpa.hibernate.ddl-auto=create   / none
+		-spring.datasource.initialization-mode=always   / never
+		-spring.datasource.initialize=true   / false
+	The first option create/always/true I use only at the first time.
+I noted that these props work best with H2 and Postgres.
+(There is also the issue of declaring the DB as Schema or Catalog at each Model/ Entity which MySQL likes most.....)

+At Last But Not at Least Testing

+To be continued

 The use-cases of socioregister are more extend since there are 8 tables present now: